Updated: Jul 6

 Change your surroundings - take a vacation or trip.
 Leave home for a while.
 Vacations or getaways are an ideal time to forge new habits because you can make a fresh start in different surroundings where they're not linked to old routines and habits.
 Sit down to meditate each morning instead of becoming caught up in searching for lost socks or checking your email.

 Link the new habit to an existing part of your routine.
 It's much easier to start a new habit if you link it to something you're already doing because your existing routine will be the trigger to the habit you're trying to form.
-Like for example, incorporating a new gratitude practice while brushing your teeth; every time you brush you're teeth you will be reminded of the new habit you're introducing.
+Like for example, incorporating a new gratitude practice while brushing your teeth; every time you brush your teeth you will be reminded of the new habit you're introducing.

 ➡You can download my FREE & gorgeous Habits Checklist to keep you motivated and on track by going here https://www.elenazanfei.com/habits-checklist